su-ntu-ctp/5m-data-2.6-data-pipelines-orchestration/studies.md

 ## Brief

-In this lesson, we will be learning about data architecture concepts, principles and types.
-We will create and read data from one of the most popular NoSQL databases- Redis, and get data from Google Cloud Storage.
+In this lesson, we will be learning about ELT and data orchestration concepts.
+We will create an ELT data pipeline with Meltano and Dbt, then orchestrate and schedule a data pipeline with Dagster.

 ### ELT